Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 • every failure is recorded as a reproducible improvement in validation.md.

-autoscale_200pct: a webhook asks to increase replica count by 200%, but remaining_quota=3 and max_replicas=15.
-Need to prove that the action either constrains itself to a safe allowed_delta, or is blocked with diagnostics.
+autoscale_200pct: a webhook asks to increase the number of replicas by 200%, but remaining_quota=3, and max_replicas=15.
+It is necessary to prove that the action is either limited by a safe allowed_delta, or blocked with diagnostics.

 Preparation